diegolandini/academic-kickstart/content/publication/Intervista illustratrice/index.md

 Because I fell in love with picture books, at first as art objects.
 I found that in this job you could have great artistic freedom.

-The world of childrenís illustration is full of great talent.
+The world of children‚Äôs illustration is full of great talent.
 There are illustrators that could be compared to Picasso in terms of how prolific and innovative their work is, but they are unknown outside the picture book world.
 What attracted me about this world was the possibility to work behind the scenes so to speak.
 The illustrator, in comparison to a fine artist, does not create work for galleries or art critics.
 The illustrator serves a narrative.
 We are visual narrators.
 Today it is very important for me to develop my style and technique, but more important than this is the story.
 How it is told, why, to whom.
-Iím always looking for stories which speak to children in an authentic, non condescending way.
+I‚Äôm always looking for stories which speak to children in an authentic, non condescending way.
 I run from stories which try to teach something to children in a moralistic way.

 **Is it difficult to dive into the world of children and to create illustrations that can attract their attention and involve them emotionally?**

 I don't know if it's difficult.
 I'm sure it becomes so if you do it on purpose.
 If you think: I have to do something that children like.
-This is especially true for writers, because ultimately itís the story that attracts children and keeps their attention.
+This is especially true for writers, because ultimately it‚Äôs the story that attracts children and keeps their attention.
 For me, the illustrations are very important, and they are a way to tell the story that is parallel to the written story.
 But if the story does not hold, even the most beautiful illustrations will remain shut in a book that will no longer be opened.

-Having said that, I think that those who have succeeded in writing stories that capture childrenís attention are those who have kept their inner child alive.
-I personally am not often kind to my inner child, but when Iím creating an illustration I find her there and I work better.
-The best work Iíve done has been work Iíve done for my inner child.
+Having said that, I think that those who have succeeded in writing stories that capture children‚Äôs attention are those who have kept their inner child alive.
+I personally am not often kind to my inner child, but when I‚Äôm creating an illustration I find her there and I work better.
+The best work I‚Äôve done has been work I‚Äôve done for my inner child.

 **What is your educational background?**

 I grew up in Perth, Australia.
 I've always loved drawing and painting, but I couldn't see how this could become a source of work, it seemed to be a luxury for a few people.
 And so I studied Philosophy and languages at the University of Western Australia, graduating in aesthetic Philosophy.
 Then I spent several years wandering around Europe, teaching English and doing other jobs to pay the rent.
 I discovered contemporary picture books in 2005 during a trip to Italy, and I understood that it was what I wanted to do in life.
-Because I wasnít able to do any illustration courses, I started learning on my own.
+Because I wasn‚Äôt able to do any illustration courses, I started learning on my own.
 I studied and read many picture books, went to book fairs, met other illustrators, practiced a lot and made many mistakes.

 {{< figure library="true" src="illustratrice (1).jpg" title=""lightbox="true" >}}